 NCERT Solutions for Class 10 Social Science Geography Chapter 5: Mineral and Energy Resources help students to score good marks in the exams.
 These NCERT Solutions are prepared by expert teachers and based on the latest pattern and edition NCERT book.
 Here we have provided answers to all the questions in a very easy language.

-Class 10 Geography Chapter 5 Mineral and Energy Resources free PDF
+Class 10 Geography Chapter 5 Mineral and Energy Resources Questions and Answers

 Question 1: Multiple choice questions